Watchfulio/watchful-py/docs/source/install.rst

 From this point, you can continue using your environment to install your Python packages and run your Python code.

-Install from PyPi
+Install from PyPI
 -----------------

 Install the latest published Watchful SDK.
-Add `--upgrade` if you currently have a previous Watchful SDK version installed.

 .. code-block:: python

-    # To get the latest published version
+    # Install the latest published Watchful SDK version.
+Add `--upgrade` if you currently have a previous version installed.
     pip3 install watchful [--upgrade]

     # Alternatively, install a specific Watchful SDK version if you need to.